Ting-DS/Data-Lakehouse-Spark-AWS/Readme.md

 # STEDI Human Balance Analytics- Data Lakehouse solution in AWS
+# Introduction
+The STEDI Team has been hard at work developing a hardware STEDI Step Trainer that:

+ - trains the user to do a STEDI balance exercise;
+ - has sensors on the device that collect data to train a machine-learning algorithm to detect steps;
+ - has a companion mobile app that collects customer data and interacts with the device sensors.

+As a data engineer on the STEDI Step Trainer team, I'll extract the data produced by the STEDI Step Trainer sensors and the mobile app, and curate them into a data lakehouse solution on AWS so that Data Scientists can train the ML model.

 #### Using Spark, Python, [AWS Glue Studio](https://docs.aws.amazon.com/glue/latest/ug/what-is-glue-studio.html), [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and [AWS Athena](https://aws.amazon.com/athena/), create Python scripts using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) and query [Glue Table](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html) using SQL to build a lakehouse solution with landing-trusted-curated data lake zones in AWS that satisfies these requirements from the STEDI data scientists.